Kaffir lime: Medicinal

 The juice and rinds of the peel are used in traditional medicine in some Asian countries; the fruit's juice is often used in shampoo and is believed to kill head lice.

 Other uses

 The juice is used as a cleanser for clothing and hair in Thailand and occasionally in Cambodia.
 Lustral water mixed with slices of the fruit is used in religious ceremonies in Cambodia.

-Kaffir lime oil is used as raw material in many fields, including pharmaceutical, agronomic, food, sanitary, cosmetic, and perfume industries.
+Makrut lime oil is used as raw material in many fields, including pharmaceutical, agronomic, food, sanitary, cosmetic, and perfume industries.
 It is also used extensively in aromatherapy and as an essential ingredient in various cosmetic and beauty products.

 Cultivation

 C. hystrix is grown worldwide in suitable climates as a garden shrub for home fruit production.
 It is well suited to container gardens and for large garden pots on patios, terraces, and in conservatories.